ccdcoe/CDMCS/Suricata/intro/README.md

 vim rules/custom.rules
 ```

 Then enter this skeleton.
+It will alert on every TCP session, regardless of direction.

 ```
-alert tcp any any -> any any (msg:"testing"; classtype:bad-unknown; sid:990001; rev:1;)
+alert tcp any any -> any any (msg:"testing"; sid:990001; rev:1;)
 ```

-Finally, run suricata from command line against the pcap file from prior step while exclusively loading your rule file.
-Note that we also redefine our default logging directory, so we are able to see the output.
+And run Suricata from command line against the pcap file from prior step while exclusively loading your rule file.
+Logging goes to custom directory.

 ```
-suricata -S /vagrant/custom.rules -r /vagrant/my.pcap -l logs/ -vvv
+suricata -S rules/custom.rules -r /vagrant/my.pcap -l logs/ -vvv
 ```

 Checksum errors can also be ignored with `-k` flag.
-That way we do not have to rewrite our pcap file nor disable checksum offloading.
+That way we do not have to rewrite our PCAP file nor disable checksum offloading.

 ```
-suricata -S /vagrant/custom.rules -r /vagrant/my.pcap -l logs/ -vvv -k none
+suricata -S rules/custom.rules -r /vagrant/my.pcap -l logs/ -vvv -k none
 ```

-But the proper way to solve this problem is by [disabling NIC offloading fucntions](/Suricata/intro#disable-nic-offloading) and then regenerating the pcap.
+But the proper way to solve this problem is by [disabling NIC offloading fucntions](/Suricata/intro#disable-nic-offloading) and then regenerating the PCAP.

 Fast log is human-readable plaintext format inspired from Snort days.